top of page

 Pachaysana provides regular guidance and accompaniment throughout the program.
 It begins with two to three virtual pre-departure orientation sessions done via Zoom.
 Upon arrival in Ecuador, Pachaysana leads an on-site orientation that covers important sessions on health, safety, interculturality, community/host family life, and more.

-Throughout the community-based component of the internship in Mushullakta, Pachaysana will have a staff member on site to provide guidance and assist in the case of an emergency.
+Throughout the community-based component of the internship in Mushullakta, Pachaysana will have a staff member or trained community coordinator on site to provide guidance and assist in the case of an emergency.

 Pachaysana will also pick up students on their arrival day, lead the scheduled program excursion in the middle of the internship period, and assure that students arrive safely to the airport on their last day.